 - Income Report: This file is a CVS export of all income transactions for a given tax year.
 Income includes sources like mining, staking, referrals, crypto rewards, and airdrops.

 TaxBit also supports all variations of 1099 forms for crypto.
 Typically, if you earn $600 or more in a year from sources like staking or interest, you’re issued a 1099-MISC form from that company.
-So, if you’re staking crypto with Coinbase or Celsius and get a 1099-MISC, TaxBit lets you automatically create this tax form as well.
+So, if you’re staking crypto with Coinbase and get a 1099-MISC, TaxBit lets you automatically create this tax form as well.

 Overall, you should be able to import your transaction data, click a few buttons, and get ready-made crypto tax forms with TaxBit.